oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     The whole point about Similarity Search is that it is not necessarily exactly correct, it is the best match given the available data using the given embedding model.
 The embedding model is trained using information available from the internet and other publicly sourced information.

-    Perhaps the term "orange" is associated with the colour of cats?
+    Perhaps the term "orange" is associated with the color of cats? eg Garfield or Tabby cats.
 But it would be pure speculation to jump to a conclusion on what drove the embedding model to make this correlation.

 5. We can also try other search phrases for example "fruit", or even "NY".